Description:

 - Create a Form definition called “EditGridDataTableDef.”

-- Drag a “BootstrapGrid, Save, Submit, FormApproval, and EditGridData” control to the canvas and arrange them as shown below.
+- Drag the “BootstrapGrid, Save, Submit, FormApproval, and EditGridData” controls to the canvas and arrange them as shown below.

 - Double-click the “EditGridData” widget to configure the “Settings” properties.
 Provide a name for the control.
 Select the DB connection from the drop-down list.
-Provide the Select SQL query as below.
-Click the checkbox when the Select SQL query is a join between multiple tables.
+Enter the Select SQL query as shown below.
+Select the checkbox if the Select SQL query is a join across multiple tables.
 Click the “Preview” button to view the SQL result set.
 Click the Save button.

-- The preview pop-up window is displayed as below.
+- The preview pop-up window is shown below.

 - Double-click the “EditGridData” widget to configure the “Column Definitions” properties.
 This tab lets you configure the following: